connorjclark/Java-Delaunay/README.txt

 /*
- * Java implementaition by Connor Clark (www.hotengames.com).
+ * Java implementation by Connor Clark (www.hotengames.com).
 Pretty much a 1:1
  * translation of a wonderful map generating algorthim by Amit Patel of Red Blob Games,
  * which can be found here (http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/)
  * Hopefully it's of use to someone out there who needed it in Java like I did!